-Jo Foderingham-Brown (she/her or he/him, use either, idc) is a poet, writer, student, activist, and all-around nerd living in D.C.
+Jo (Foderingham) Brown (she/her or he/him) is a writer, student, organizer, and all-around nerd from atlanta and living in D.C.

-Much of Jo’s poetry is about Blackness, Jamaican heritage, and body politics, while his research focuses on how Blackness operates in the US and interracial (specifically, Black/ white) relationships and desire.
-His activism is around disability justice, racial justice, Palestine solidarity, and making social justice movements physically, culturally, and intellectually accessible.
+Much of Jo’s poetry is about Blackness, Jamaican heritage, and gender, while his research focuses on how Blackness operates in the US and interracial (specifically, Black/white) relationships and desire.
+He organizes around disability justice, racial justice, Palestine solidarity, and making social justice movements physically, culturally, and intellectually accessible.
 He (proudly) spends much of his time on social media.

-Jo is Afro-Jamaican, queer, mentally ill, gender non-conforming, and a radical leftist Christian.
-She loves reading, bad television, hip-hop, pit bulls, and libraries.
-She was (is) a pop punk kid and was mildly Tumblr famous in high school.
+Jo is a disabled, queer, Afro-Jamaican, gender non-conforming woman.
+She loves reading, bad TV, music, pit bulls, and public libraries.
+She is a reformed (not really) pop punk kid and was mildly Tumblr famous in high school.

-Jo is from Atlanta, Jawja.
-She is working on her first book: a collection of poetry.
+Jo is working on her first book: a collection of poetry.

 Photo credit: Scott Brown